xinyi6666/stock_trading/README.md

 # Methods
 In this section, we first describe and evaluate two earlier methods for the stock trading problem.
-Then we discuss the method proposed in the paper and highlight the key algorithm-DDPG.
-After that, we give an overview of an alternative algorithm to DDPG called PPO that we explored beyond the assigned paper.
+Then we discuss the method proposed in the paper and highlight the key algorithm--DDPG.
+After that, we give an overview of PPO, which is an alternative algorithm to DDPG that we explored beyond the assigned paper.

 ## Existing methods
 Many other researchers have studied the stock trading problem.
 For example, the Modern Portfolio Theory and Markowitz Model were proposed in the 50s.
-This is a traditional approach to the portfolio management problem, in which we are given a collection of investment options, like different stocks.
+This is a traditional approach to the portfolio management problem.
+In this problem, we are given a collection of investment options, like different stocks.
 We are interested in figuring out a way to assign weights to the available options, such that the expected return is maximized subject to a certain risk level.
 The optimization model in this approach utilizes the mean and covariance information of the past performance of the stocks.

 This approach has a few disadvantages: An observation is that a large amount of information is needed in this method, including the joint probability distribution among all the stocks, and a massive covariance matrix, things become intractable very quickly when the problem scale increases.
 Also people observed that it has stability issues.
 Basically when there’s a small change to the input, the optimal portfolio can change drastically.